-With my wife Katja and our daughter Olga we have just moved back to Finland after spending 4 years in Cambodia working in development and cooperation projects.
+With my wife, Katja and our daughter Olga have just moved back to Finland after spending 4 years in Cambodia working on development and cooperation projects.
 We are just in the middle of the process of adjusting to Europe, its climate, the people and the rules, while a part of us is still in South East Asia still waiting to leave.

 Here are the questions.